-If you have diabetes, you should be treated by a health worker whenever possible.
-You may be able to control diabetes by watching your diet:
+If you have Type 2 diabetes, you should see a health worker to check the sugar in your blood and see if you need medicines.
+You may be able to control your diabetes by eating carefully:

 - Eat smaller meals more often.
 This helps keep the same amount of sugar in the blood.